xufengduan/MacBehaviour/README.md

 library("MacBehaviour")
 ```
 ## Demo Code - HuggingFace
-1. Install and load the package. you can skip it if you have already done it.
+1. Install and load the package.
+You can skip it if you have already done it.
 ```R
 install.packages("devtools")
 devtools::install_github("xufengduan/MacBehaviour", upgrade = "never")
 library("MacBehaviour")
 ```
-2. Communicate with one LLM: authenticates API access for the models you are working with.
+2. Communicate with one LLM.
 <br><br>
 Replace `YOUR_API_KEY` to you personal API key.
 For more information on obtaining API keys for different platforms, refer to this <a href="https://github.com/xufengduan/MacBehaviour/blob/main/Materials/get_api_keys.md">documentation</a>.
 <br><br>